--sram option [value]
+-ram {option value}

-The -sram option applies only when the bufferType is set to hapssram.
-The -sram options are described below.
-If value is not specified, the current setting is reported.
-The -sram option applies only to regular IICE units and is not supported by real-time debug IICE.
+The -ram (or -sram) option applies only when the bufferType is set to hapssram and an external RAM daughter board is installed.
+The -ram options are described below.
+The -ram option applies only to regular IICE units and is not supported by real-time debug IICE.